LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Unsupervised dimensionality reduction techniques can also be employed to distill many teatures into fewer features
     * РСА
     * K-Means

+### Time Series Analysis:
+  * Discrete samples taken over a period of time
+  * trends
+    * slope slant
+    * can be seasonal, can superimpose curves vs the trends to decipher if this pattern is exhibited in month to month variations
+    * can both be seasonal and have an overall trend, too.
+To get the overall trend, subtract out noise and seasonality
+  * Noise: random variations
+    * Additive model
+      * Seasonal variation is constant => seasonality + trends + noise = TS model
+    * Multiplicative model
+      * seasonal variation increases as the trend increases => seasonality * trends * noise = TS model

 ### Analyze and visualize data for machine learning
   * Graphing (scatter plot, time series, histogram, box plot)